dmauser/azure-virtualwan/vpn-over-er/README.md

 #### VPN Gateway configuration

-VPN Gateways, a special highlight for the Private IP addresses and the default BGP IP Address.
-For NAT you must use Default BGP IP addresses.
-It does not work with Custom BGP IP addresses listed below as APIPA.
+VPN Gateways with default ASN 65515, Private IP addresses and Custom BGP IP Address which has APIPA, 169.254.21.1 for VPN Gateway Instance 0 and 169.254.21.2 for Instance 2.
+OPNsense has APIPA assigned to 169.254.0.1.

 ![VPN Gateway Configuration](./media/vpngateway.png)

 #### VPN Site connection

-This screen shows the VPN Site with the connection reaching over OPNsense private IP 10.100.0.4 where the IPSec tunnel is terminated and BGP private IP 10.200.0.1 is associated with the IPSec interface.
+This screen shows the VPN Site with the connection reaching over OPNsense with private IP 10.100.0.4 (reachable via ER) and BGP peering with the private IP 169.254.0.1 with ASN 65510.

 ![VPNsite](./media/vwanvpnsite.png)